Marlboro Psychiatric Hospital

-Marlboro Psychiatric Hospital was a public hospital in Marlboro Township, Monmouth County, New Jersey, United States, which was operated by the State of New Jersey.
+Marlboro Psychiatric Hospital was a public hospital in Marlboro, New Jersey, United States, which was operated by the State of New Jersey.
 Construction of the hospital began in 1929.
 It first opened in early 1931, with Dr. J.B.
 Gordon as medical director.
 According to the site plan, the hospital's campus was on 468 acre.
 A perimeter fence completely enclosed the property.
 The land was mostly a rural environment.
 When it closed, the hospital was on 594 acre, having enlarged the grounds over the years.
 It opened with a capacity to accommodate 500-800 patients.
 The grounds construction continued after opening and when completed, the hospital was expected to have a capacity of 2,000 patients.
 However, in 1995, the hospital served an average of 780 adults per day with a staff of 1,157 employees and a total budget of $55.5 million (fiscal year 1995).
 The budget in 1998 was $68 million.
 The facility was closed July 1, 1998.
 The hospital finished complete demolition of the structures, tunnels, roads and other infrastructure in early 2015.